r-near/nearc/NEAR-ABI.md

 Everything from https://github.com/near/near-sdk-rs/blob/master/near-sys/src/lib.rs should be available via `near` module.
 Type signatures differ where required for Python value returns or convenience.

-Note: register 0 is used as temporary storage when a NEAR runtime method returns value via register and will be overwritten by such calls
+Note: register 0 is used as temporary storage when a NEAR runtime method returns a value via register and will be overwritten by such calls

 NEAR ABI methods